gbuzykin/lexegen/README.md

 - `r|s` either an `r` or an `s`
 - `r/s` an `r` but only if it is followed by an `s`.
 The text matched by `s` is included when determining whether this rule is the "longest match", but is then returned to the input.
 So the returned lexeme is only the text matched by `r`.
-This type of pattern is called trailing context".
+This type of pattern is called "trailing context".
+It should be the top pattern operator, UB otherwise.
+- `^r` an `r`, but only at the beginning of a line (i.e., when `flag_at_beg_of_line` flag is specified).
+It should be the first pattern operator, it is ignored otherwise.
+- `!^r` an `r`, but only *not* at the beginning of a line (i.e., when `flag_at_beg_of_line` flag is *not* specified).
+It should be the first pattern operator, it is ignored otherwise.
+- `r$` an `r`, but only at the end of a line (i.e., just before a newline).
+Equivalent to `r/\n`.
+  Note that the end of input is not treated as a newline character, so it is not the end of a line.

 Note that ' ', FF, CR, HT, or VT characters (bytes) are skipped while parsing regular expressions, use `\x20`, `\f`, `\r`, `\t`, or `\v` instead.
 Also zero '\0' character (byte) is always treated as